liux120/ECE202_WASM/README.md

 Project #11 Framework to Expose IoT Sensor and Actuator Services.

 ## Abstract
 WebAssembly, also know as WASM, is a binary instruction format for a stack-based virtual machine.
-WASM is orignally designed for compilation of high-level languages and deployed on the Web for client and server applications.
-It is able to run large, complex applications on the web and brings predicatble performance to the web platform.
-Nowdays, developers are starting to push WebAssembly beyond the browser, since it provides a fast, scalable, and secure way to run the same code across all machines.
-In this project, members implemented WASM with and without broweser on Raspberry Pi (**Model**) and laptops (Windows, Linux, MacOS).
+WebAssembly is originally designed for the compilation of high-level languages and deployed on the Web for client and server applications.
+It can run large, complex applications on the web and brings predictable performance to the web platform.
+Nowadays, developers are starting to push WebAssembly beyond the browser, since it provides a fast, scalable, and secure way to run the same code across all machines.
+In this project, members implemented WASM with and without the browser on Raspberry Pi (**Model**) and laptops (Windows, Linux, macOS).
 Members also tested various WASM under heterogeneous settings.
-The rest of this report is constructed as follows: Section I, prociding basic introduction and theoretical backgrounds of WASM; Section II, introducing test environment; Section III, Analyzing; Section IV, future and conclusion.
+The rest of this report is constructed as follows: Section I, providing basic introduction and theoretical backgrounds of WebAssembly; Section II, introducing test environment; Section III, Analyzing; Section IV, future and conclusion.

-## Intruduction
+## I. Intruduction
-The objective of this project is getting familiar with the WASM and implementing WASM in the general embedded devices under distributed and heterogeneous settings.
-To achieve the goal, members plan to first run WASM without the browser on a Raspberry Pi or personal laptops.
-Then, members will implement the WASM with actuators, such as sensors and cameras.
-Communication network using the WASM framework tend to be accomplished at this stage.
-Finally, the WASM framework will be generalized so that the WASM can be run in distributed and heterogeneous settings.
-In the future, we plan to combine the WASM with other frameworks, such as DDFlow and RemedIoT.

-*NOTE: DDFlow a macroprogramming abstraction and accompanying runtime that provides an efficient means to program high-quality distributed applications that span a diverse and dynamic IoTnetwork.
-RemedIoT is a remedial action framework for resolving Internet-of-Things conflicts.*
+Designed by W3C Community Group, WebAssembly is a new web compilation method which can be encoded in a size/load-time-efficient binary format, aming to execute at native speed by taking advantage of common hardware capabilities available on wide range of platforms.
+WebAssembly is initially designed to run on the Web, though the non-web embeddings of WebAssembly are also desirable for executing well in other environments, such as minimal testing shells and advanced application environments.
+Since the very first WebAssembly just appeared in March 2017, there are only a few non-browsor implantation has been made.
+A plug-and-play WebAssembly-Orientated software or hardware is not available either.
+Most of the existing WebAssembly platforms are developed in highly customized settings with minor overlapping with each other.
+(More detail on WASM runtime).
+Briefly, the objective of this project is to construct a preliminary result on characterizing the implentation of the WebAssembly runtimes on different platforms(ARMs,x86).
+The result is drawn from the comparison of distinct runtimes crossmatching with different compilers and coding languages.
+In the future, a standardized WebAssembly runtime can implement with actuators, such as sensors and cameras.
+A framework combined with DDFlow and RemedIot may tend to be accomplished.
+(A demonstration of future application may be present).

+## II.
+Non-Web Environments
+**Emscripten**

+**JavaScript VMs (node.js)**

+**WASI**
+The WebAssembly is considered as an assembly lanaguage for a comceptual machine and has the capibility of runing across all different OSs.
+A system interface, therefore, is necessary for a conceptual operating system.
+In this project, members used WebAssembly System Interface (WASI), a system interface for the WebAssembly platform.

 ## Prospective Result
 1. Make the non-browser WASM work on the Intel/ARM based processers and display "Hello World."